Saturday, December 29, 2012

 -Tom Lehrer

 Tom Lehrer would scoff at the idea of being anyone's hero.
-Of course, this is part of the reason why he's one of mine.
+This is part of the reason why he's one of mine.

 A native New Yorker born way back in 1928 (one shudders to do the grim calculations here), Lehrer was a child prodigy who graduated magna cum laude from Harvard at the age of 19.
 Since that time, he has spent most of his career either teaching or lecturing about mathematics at some of America's finest academic institutions, including MIT and the University of California at Santa Cruz.
 He formally retired in 2001, but he's still listed at the Rate My Professors website with a student review as recent as 2005.